drieswijns/ahornsweeper/README.md

     1 · ·
     1 · ·

 And additionally, you know that there is **only one bomb** in the grid.
-The cell in the left upper corner is flanked by one bomb, and the center cell is it's only unknown neighbor, the bomb must be located in that center cell.
+As the cell in the left upper corner is flanked by only one bomb, and the center cell is it's only unknown neighbor, the bomb must be located in that center cell.

     1 1 1